 How am I spending my time?

-As of November 2024, I'm:
+As of December 2024, I'm:

 - Working full-time at BlueDot Impact, an education non-profit where I focus on AI safety and alignment.
 I've recently been working on:

 - Seconded part-time in the Department for Science, Innovation and Technology, to help advise on governing frontier AI systems.
-I'm also spending a week full-time there this month.

 - Learning about: